The good kind of specificity in CSS

 1 Inline styles have higher specificity

-We want this, when you add a class to an element with JavaScript, it needs to override existing styles.
+This good, when adding a class to an element with JavaScript, it needs to override existing styles.

 2 Selector order

-We want later on in file defined rules to have the power to override earlier rules.
+We want the later rules in the file to have the power to override earlier rules.

 The bad kind of specificity